 Updated December 17, 2018 - Debt = Money and Money = Debt

 When Obama took office in 2009, the national debt was at just $6.3 trillion up from $3 trillion at the beginning of Bush’s tenure in 2001.
 Bush doubled the national debt in just 8 years.
 Obama is set to triple the national debt in less than 8 years.
 More than $7 trillion of additional US national debt will have been accumulated over the 8-year duration of Obama's two presidencies, which is more than the accumulated U.S. national debt of all previous U.S. presidents combined.

 |The Total U.S. Debt to GDP ratio is now over 300%.
 Such debt levels ordinarily give rise to debt crises and currency crises.

 The U.S. debt position increasingly has all the hallmarks of a Ponzi scheme.
-To this national debt, one must add astronomical expenses of more than $200 trillion of U.S. government unfunded liabilities such as Medicare, Medicaid, and social security.
+One must add astronomical expenses of more than $200 trillion of U.S. government unfunded liabilities such as Medicare, Medicaid, and Social Security to this national debt.
 Household debt--including mortgages, credit cards, auto loans, and student loans -- remains close to $12 trillion. [click on the picture below]

 The ability of the U.S. to service its debt will be drastically reduced if rates move higher.
 Already, a number of states have defaulted.
 The luxury of determining interest rates may not be one that the Fed will enjoy for very much longer.
 When rates do finally rise, we may witness the default of the U.S.